Case Study · UX/UI Design

 Improving clarity and reducing friction in the booking experience

-Usability testing sessions were conducted to observe how users interact with the booking flow and identify areas of confusion and friction.
-Usability testing revealed several points of confusion in the booking process, particularly around navigation, ticket selection, and checkout progression.
-The following iterations were introduced to improve clarity, reduce cognitive load, and make the experience more intuitive.
+The study revealed several usability issues, particularly around navigation, ticket selection, and checkout progression.
+The following iterations were introduced to improve clarity, reduce cognitive load, and create a more intuitive experience.

 Iteration